Let's look at a book review example

 He concludes the favorable review by saying, "Historical fiction is mostly smoke and mirrors.
 Modern writers really don't know what it was like to live in the past—no matter how much research they do—so the success of the enterprise depends largely on creating a convincing illusion.
 Liss rises to this challenge with great skill in this accomplished, atmospheric and thoughtful novel."

 This book review example illustrates another important question to be addressed in the review: how does the work compare to others similar to it?
-Does the book contribute to a particular field or genre, or does the book lack in quality compared to the works of other writers?
+Does the book contribute to a particular field or genre, or is the book lacking in quality compared to the works of other writers?

 Now that you have an idea of how to write a book review, try one of your own.
 Don't forget to send it in for an English grammar check.
 Good luck!